mavryk-network/LIGO/gitlab-pages/docs/reference/toplevel.md

 <SyntaxTitle syntax="jsligo">
 let assert: (&#95;: bool) =&gt; unit
 </SyntaxTitle>
+**Deprecated:** In a future version, this function will be deprecated, and using `Assert.assert` is encouraged for a smoother migration.

 <Syntax syntax="cameligo">

 The call `assert cond` terminates the execution with the string